tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 ### Sustainability

 Outside of that battlefield of culture and politics, we do have at least one gauge, and that is the measure of sustainability.
-This sustainability may be the best test as to the validity of something because its explicit existence alone is proof it exists in accordance with the rules of reality.
+Sustainability may be the best test as to the validity of something because its explicit existence alone is proof it exists in accordance with the rules of reality.

 Achieving sustainability is more likely in a balanced environment as that is the optimum state for energy to create patterns from which order will emerge from chaos.
 Energy always seeks to achieve a balance; therefore, sustainability is the measure of the degree that order and balance can be maintained.
 Unsustainability will result in chaos.

-This raises an interesting question: if (high-entropy) chaos is the ultimate state of the Universe, then it must also be the most sustainable as it will never change once arrived at.
+This raises an interesting question: if (high-entropy) chaos is the ultimate state of the Universe, a state where everything is inert, motionless and dead, then it must also be the most sustainable as it will never change once arrived at.
 Oddly, this appears to be true.

 All the movement of energy that exists at every level of reality is the result of energy seeking the path of least resistance as it attempts to balance itself out.
 We see examples of this everywhere, such as when we add hydrochloric acid with sodium hydroxide.
-After an extremely violent readjustment phase that releases a ton of energy (heat), it settles down to the very stable, lower energy-demanding products of water and table salt.
+After an extremely violent readjustment phase that releases a lot of energy (heat), it settles down to the very stable, lower energy-demanding products of water and table salt.

 The Universe, starting with the extremely violent Big Bang and ending (according to popular theory) in a bunch of inert matter, the cosmic equivalent of water and table salt, is essentially the readjustment phase of different states of imbalance coming to terms with one another.
 Reality is the reaction of this adjustment, and like the chemical reaction just mentioned, will ultimately balance out and just sit there, doing nothing.

 The ultimate destination of sustainability, on the cosmic scale, is death.
-On our level of existence, sustainability means keeping the various part of the “balancing machine” of nature working properly.
+On our current point in existence, sustainability means keeping the various part of the “balancing machine” of nature working properly.
 In both cases sustainability means balance, but with two very different results of short-term, or *temporal* balance and long-term, or *supernal* balance.
 For our purposes, the sustainability we are referring to is the temporal kind, unless otherwise noted.

 #### **Claim 20:** Sustainability is a gauge of existence, and therefore life itself, at every level of reality.

 Pions exist for about 26 nanoseconds, while the most massive black hole known, about 66 billion times larger than our sun, would require 6x10<sup>99</sup> years to evaporate.
 Does this mean that black holes are more ‘valid', more ‘true' than pions?
 No, because the pion's existence, short as it is, is necessary, otherwise it would never have existed in the first place, but the validity of a pion, essentially the truth of its explicit existence, is only valid for 26 nanoseconds while the validity of a black hole is forever (as 6x10<sup>99</sup> years is actually longer than the life span of the Universe).
-By this logic, we can say that both pions and black hole are equally true and valid, but one ‘true' forever.
+By this logic, we can say that both pions and black holes are equally true and valid, but one ‘true' forever.

 #### **Claim 21:** Something exists because its expression of energy patterns adheres to an order that must be maintained to continue existing.